alishdipani/Old_Website/_posts/2019-06-28-Simple-Plots-in-Rubyplot.md

  - Ruby
  - SciRuby
  - Rubyplot
 ---
-This blog lists down the simple plots in Rubyplot with ImageMagick as backend and highlights the work done in Week 3 and 4 for GSoC 2019.
-P.S. - The version of Rubyplot used in this blog is dated 28th June.

 **Table of Contents**
 * TOC
 {:toc}

+# Introduction
+This blog lists down the simple plots in Rubyplot with ImageMagick as backend and highlights the work done in Week 3 and 4 for GSoC 2019.
+P.S. - The version of Rubyplot used in this blog is dated 28th June.

 # Scatter plot
 An example of Scatter plot with code is: